Carlos Batara – Immigration Lawyer header image

 That’s long been my primary short term fear about President Obama’s temporary programs.

-As a Riverside immigration lawyer, there is another, more signigicant yet less discernible concern I have about the impact of fighting for transitory benefit vouchers.
+There is another, more signigicant yet less discernible concern I have about the impact of fighting for transitory benefit vouchers.
 Under this perspective, a loss now may be in the best interests of immigrants tomorrow.

 In other words, I view the current Fifth Circuit Appeals Court battle as a bump in the road, not a permanent detour.

-Within a few years, the issues of DACA, DAPA, and I-601 waivers, may be moot if – and that’s a BIG IF – we do not allow ourselves to be continually misguided into expending all our energies on anything less than real reform.
+Within a few years, the issues of DACA, DAPA, and I-601 waivers, may be moot if – and that’s a BIG if – we do not allow ourselves to be continually misguided into expending all our energies on anything less than real reform.

 There are often silver linings in defeat.